juliusaka/xfc_btms_saev_controller/README.md

 - **dask**: used for processing the large output-csv for the independent controller developement framework
 - **numpy**

+## Units

+- time is in seconds [s]
+- energy is in kilowatthours [kWh] - Beam is in J, must be convert with 3.6e6 J/kWh
+- power is in kilowatt [kW]

 ## components

 the components folder contains all objects which are necessary for the object oriented approach.
 All this objects are generated and used together in a main skript file.